,

 Lost Horse Mine

 Several versions of the Lost Horse Mine's origin exist.
-Having gone through research from many different sources, I’ve been able to put together the most likely version.
+Here's the most likely tale I've pieced together from various sources:

-At Witch Springs (now Lost Horse Well at Ryan Ranch), Johnny Lang met "Dutch" Frank Diebold.
-Diebold had found some gold float a few miles south but faced intimidation from the notorious McHaney Gang (see the Desert Queen Mine).
-Lang, wary of the outlaws from his own experience, saw potential in the claim and offered Diebold $1,000 if the ore proved valuable.
-Upon confirming its worth, he sought protection against the McHaneys.
-He brought in his father, George Lang, as well as prospectors Ed Holland and James Fife as partners.
-On December 29, 1893, the Langs, Holland, and Fife officially filed a notice of location.
+At Witch Springs (now Lost Horse Well at Ryan Ranch), Johnny met "Dutch" Frank Diebold.
+Diebold had found some gold float a few miles south but faced intimidation from the notorious McHaney Gang (see the Desert Queen Mine) and didn't want to develop a mine.
+Lang saw potential in the claim and offered Diebold $1,000 if the ore proved valuable.
+To protect against the McHaneys, Lang brought in his father, George, along with prospectors Ed Holland and James Fife, as partners.
+On December 29, 1893, they officially filed a claim.

-While Lang oversaw the night shift, Ryan managed the mine and mill during the day.
+Lang oversaw and ran the mill at night, and Ryan managed the mine and mill during the day.
 However, the amount of gold produced during the night was consistently less than what the day shift yielded.
-Suspicious, Ryan had someone secretly watch Lang and discovered he was high-grading the ore.
-Ryan confronted Lang and offered to buy his share of the mine or go to prison.
-Lang accepted an offer for $12,000.
-He then retired to a cabin in Lang Canyon.
+Suspicious, Ryan had someone secretly watch Lang and discovered he was high-grading (stealing) the ore.
+Ryan confronted Lang and gave him a choice: sell his shares or go to prison.
+Lang accepted an offer of $12,000 for the shares.

 After being forced to sell out, Johnny Lang lived in a shack in Lang Canyon, occasionally prospecting in the surrounding hills.
 In 1925, at the age of 73, John went on his final trip.
 After putting a sign on the door of his shack stating that he had gone to town for supplies, he started across the valley.
 Several months later, while grading the road to Salton View (now Keys View), Bill Keys found John's mummified body on the valley floor.
 His provisions numbered only a square inch of bacon and a little flour.
 His body was wrapped in canvas and buried on the spot.
 His lonely grave may be seen today along the road to Keys View.

 The National Park Service acquired the Lost Horse Mine in 1966.
-They have stabilized the ten-stamp, but unfortunately, the site is fenced today.
+They have stabilized the ten-stamp mill, but unfortunately, the site is fenced off today.

 Optimist Mine

-On the opposite side of the hill from the Lost Horse, the Optimist Mine's history remains unclear, with no known information about its discovery or early ownership.
-Records indicate Kaiser Steel Corporation owned the mine in the 1970s.
-Reports from 1957 documented a vertical shaft, an adit, and shallow pits and trenches.
+On the opposite side of the hill from the Lost Horse lies the enigmatic Optimist Mine.
+Its history is as obscure as its remains are today.
+No known information exists about its discovery or early ownership.
+Kaiser Steel Corporation owned the mine in the 1970s, but its earlier story remains a mystery.
+A 1957 report documents a vertical shaft, an adit, and shallow pits and trenches.

 Gold Standard Mine

-Claimed in 1896 by two brothers named Burns, the Gold Standard Mine saw a brief period of activity in the early 1900s.
+The Gold Standard Mine, claimed in 1896 by the Burns brothers, saw a brief period of activity in the early 1900s.
 Joe Reynolds took over the mine and worked it between 1900 and sometime around 1914.
-Bill Keys (of Desert Queen Mine and Keys Ranch fame) relocated the property after that, though the exact date remains unclear.
+Later, Bill Keys (of Desert Queen Mine and Keys Ranch fame) acquired the property, although the exact date remains unclear.

-Keys developed the mine by digging trenches and extending drifts from a 30-foot shaft.
-He reportedly invested around $2,000 in building a mill, a water reservoir, and a tent camp, but I only saw evidence of a Joshua tree tent cabin site.
-Notably, the mine also utilized a windlass, a device used for hoisting and lowering materials.
+He dug trenches and extended drifts from a 30-foot shaft, reportedly investing $2,000 (a significant sum at the time) in building a mill, water reservoir, and tent camp.
+You can still spot evidence of a Joshua tree tent cabin site, a unique feature of the area.
+The mine also used a windlass for hoisting materials up out of the shaft.
 Despite these efforts, the Gold Standard Mine remained small and unprofitable.

 Directions